Skip to contents

 df_injuries0

-A data frame containing injury information, with columns referring to the player name/id, date of injury and date of recovery (as minimal data).
+A data frame containing injury or illness information, with columns referring to the athlete name/id, date of injury/illness and date of recovery (as minimal data).

-Character referring to the column name where player information is stored.
+Character referring to the column name storing sportsperson (player, athlete) identification information.

 date_injured

-Character referring to the column name where the information about the date of injury is stored.
+Character referring to the column name where the information about the date of injury or illness is stored.

 date_recovered